NDGANZ HAND BOOK

 Suitability of trim

-The trim chosen should aim to optimise the structure of the dog and giving it a pleasant
+The trim chosen should aim to optimise the structure of the dog and give it a pleasant

 expression.
 The trim should be easily maintainable by the customer e.g. no Asian Fusion.